Cartiva® Implant Maintain Mobility after Big Toe Joint Arthritis Treatment

 Your care is personalized to your unique situation so we can choose an option that best fits your needs.

 Preparation, Surgery, and Recovery

-By using cutting-edge technology, Dr. Balloch is able to consistently ensure high satisfaction, substantial pain reduction, and an improved quality of life.
+By using cutting-edge technology, our surgeons are able to consistently ensure high satisfaction, substantial pain reduction, and an improved quality of life.

 The entire surgery can be completed in just 30 minutes, allowing you to spend less time under anesthesia.
 When surgery is complete, you will need to be driven home by a friend or loved one.
 One of the greatest benefits of the Cartiva implant is that you can stand and walk immediately after surgery.
 Patients also notice an immediate reduction in pain.
 It is important to note that patients who receive a Cartiva implant typically return to daily activities much faster than patients who undergo joint fusion.

 Patients who receive a Cartiva implant from Advanced Foot & Ankle Specialists generally report high satisfaction rates and benefits such as:

 - Substantially reduced pain in the toe

 - Reduced stiffness

 - Increased mobility of the toe and overall body